AndreaBononi/Intel_Cyclone10LP_systems/readme.txt

 	-- test on VirtLab board: succesfully completed
 #
 # ./blockram_system_v1/
-	-- simple Nios II based system containing an OCRAM (used for both data and instructions) -- the OCRAM is implemented creating a custom IP core -- the custom OCRAM contains a single-port blockRAM and a component interfacing it with the Avalon bus -- currently under development
+	-- simple Nios II based system containing two OCRAM (data memory and instruction memory) -- the instruction OCRAM is implemented using an IP core available in the IP catalog -- the data OCRAM is implemented creating a custom IP core -- the data OCRAM is made up by a 1-port blockRAM and a component interfacing it with the Avalon bus -- currently under development
 #
 # ./blockram_system_v2/
-	-- the same as blockRAM_system_v1, but it also supports burst operations -- currently under development
+	-- the same as blockRAM_system_v1, but the custom data OCRAM supports also burst operations -- currently under development
 #
 # ./hyperram_system/